ezcatdb/molbiol_lung_corpus-guidelines/_event/Positive_regulation.md

 - *up-regulate*; *up-regulates*; *up-regulated*; *up-regulation*
 - *[in] response [to]*

-Regarding the trigger word, '*mediate*' is used differently from other trigger words, as follows:
+Regarding the trigger word, '*mediate*' is used differently from other trigger words, such as '*activate*' and '*stimulate*', as follows:

 *A mediates B and C*